MStarmans91/WORC/WORC/doc/static/user_manual.rst

    network.images_test.append(images_test)
    network.segmentations_test.append(segmentations_test)

+   # don't forget to set label file, even if it is the same as the label file for training
+   network.labels_from_this_file(label_file, False)

 Another alternative is to only provide training objects, but also a .csv defining fixed training and test splits to be used for the evaluation, e.g. ``network.fixed_splits = '/data/fixedsplits.csv``.
 See the https://github.com/MStarmans91/WORCtutorial repository for an example. ``SimpleWORC`` has the ``set_fixed_splits`` to set this object.